Symbolism of domes: Divine ruler

-Colum Hourihane writes that the semi-domed apse became a symbol of Roman imperial authority under Domitian and depictions into the Byzantine period used overhead domes or semidomes to identify emperors.
-Karl Swoboda writes that even by the time of Diocletian, the dome probably symbolized sovereignty over the whole world.
-Nicholas Temple states that Roman imperial reception halls or throne rooms were often domed with circular or octagonal plans and "functioned as a ceremonial space between the emperor, his court and the gods", becoming a common feature of imperial palaces from the time of Constantine onwards.
+Edmund Thomas wrote that Roman arcuated lintels and domes were used as canopies for the statues of gods, but "cosmic imagery and ciborium forms" were linked to the worship of the emperor under Antoninus Pius, who issued a coin with a cusped dome that "associated the emperor with the light and power of the sun".
+Karl Swoboda wrote that even by the time of Diocletian, the dome probably symbolized sovereignty over the whole world.
+Nicholas Temple stated that Roman imperial reception halls or throne rooms were often domed with circular or octagonal plans and "functioned as a ceremonial space between the emperor, his court and the gods", becoming a common feature of imperial palaces from the time of Constantine onwards.